 By creating a portfolio of Python projects, you not only demonstrate your problem-solving abilities in real-world analytics problems, but you do so in the language most favored by employers and interviewers.

-In this article, we have curated an extensive list of Python projects perfect for enhancing your resume and demonstrating your skills to future employers.
+In this article, we have curated an extensive list of Python projects for resume and demonstrating your skills to future employers.

 Including Python projects in your CV is useful for all job seekers, but especially for new graduates and candidates with limited professional experience.